 The Lycian Way is a long distance trail that runs for 540km along the Turkish coast from Fetiye to Antalya.
 The start of the trail is on the mountain just above Ölüdeniz.
 Taxi drivers in town will be more than happy to take you to the start and wait for your return.

 By hiking just a few kilometres you can get a feel of what the trail has to offer.
 It also provides the best views of Ölüdeniz beach and the blue lagoon (aside from paragliding!)

-Boat trip to Butterfly valley
+5. Take a boat trip to Butterfly valley

 Patara is another two for one kind of place, in that you have a beach and a Lycian/Roman ruin in close proximity to one another.
 Patara was an important Lycian city and was one of the “Big 6”.